kanglicheng/code-school/rails/readings/controllers-and-state.md

 anyway...

-You can also get/set data to an HTTP cookie directly using `ActionController::Base#cookies`.
+You can also get/set data to an HTTP cookie directly using `ApplicationRecord#cookies`.
 You won't want to do this often (don't fixate too much on it right now), but it does give you a little more power: